 18 Exeter is located on the east side of Exeter, between Marlborough and Commonwealth, with 16 Exeter (196 Marlborough) to the north and 191 Commonwealth to the south, across Alley 425.

 18 Exeter was designed by Snell and Gregerson, architects, and built in 1886 by Webster, Dixon & Co., builders, as the home of attorney William Sohier Dexter, a widower.
-He previously had lived at 57 Marlborough during the 1885-1886 winter season.
+He previously had lived at 57 Marlborough.
+He also maintained a home in Beverly Farms.

-His four children lived with him: Elsie Dexter; George Ticknor Dexter, a real estate and mortgage broker; Philip Dexter, a lawyer; and Rose Linzee Dexter.
+William Dexter’s four children lived with him: Elsie Dexter; George Ticknor Dexter, a real estate and mortgage broker; Philip Dexter, a lawyer; and Rose Linzee Dexter.

-Philip Dexter married in April of 1895 to Edith Wood.
+Philip Dexter married in April of 1895 to Edith Wood of 14 Commonwealth.
 After their marriage, they lived at 29 Massachusetts Avenue.
-Elsie Dexter died in September of 1905.

 William Dexter died in September of 1908.
 After his death, George Dexter moved to 66 Beacon.
 Rose Linzee Dexter continued to live at 18 Exeter during the 1908-1909 winter season, but moved soon thereafter to 250 Beacon.